PetrGlad/emmate/README.md

 Big scary problems

 * Should eventually migrate away from VST2.
 The bindings are unsupported anymore, and there are SIGSEGVs that I have not managed to resolve so far.
 Also, there are licensing issues with the VST2 API itself.
-  VST3 is GPL.
+VST3 is GPL - I would like to keep the project more accessible to various uses.
 LV2 seem like a decent choice.
 Here seem to be an LV2 host implementation in Rust https://github.com/wmedrano/livi-rs.
-Can also implement one from scratch, or use JACK API and register emmate as a MIDI sequencer.
+Can also implement one from scratch, or use JACK API and register `emmate` as a MIDI sequencer.
 Pipewire seems to SUPPORT JACK API as well (see `pw-jack`).
 * May need to use midi events directly (instead of intermediate internal representation).
 E.g. `track::from_midi_events` may not be necessary.
 In particular tail shifts will become simpler.
 This will require
     * To handle ignored/unused events along with notes and sustain.